 Step four was that they accepted responsibility.
 Maddie King, a spokesperson for United, met with the press and told them they were working to fix the problem.
 No excuses.
 In other words, United was owning the problem.

 Finally, there was a sense of urgency behind all of this.
 It took just two and a half hours to fix the problem.
 They worked hard and fast.
 Urgency is key to restoring confidence.

-So, be it an individual complaining or a major customer service crisis effecting thousands of customers, consider the five step process that not only fixes what is broken, but potentially restores the customer’s confidence.
+So, be it an individual complaining or a major customer service crisis affecting thousands of customers, consider the five-step process that not only fixes what is broken but potentially restores the customer’s confidence.
 And, done well it may restore the customer’s confidence to a level higher than if the problem had never happened at all.